 session_start() or PHP's

-$_SESSION based issues and errors.
+$_SESSION based issues and errors due to implementation differences.
 If you use this plugin and still have issues, modify the code within your theme or plugin that calls

 $_SESSION to remove this functionality or use an alternative.

 Before installing WordPress Native PHP Sessions, you might see the following error:

 Plugins with session-using code are relying on PHP's default session manager, which is temporary files on local disk.
 Pantheon does not support this because it will not work properly in our distributed environment.